The 11th Geneva Writers' Conference takes place March 2 - 4, 2018 at Webster University, Bellevue, Switzerland.

 Fiction & Description/ Bernardine Evaristo Descriptive detail is one of the primary ways in which we transport the reader into the world of our fiction.
 As writers we use the senses to describe people and place.
 This practical workshop will explore how we can enhance our stories by making them more striking, sensorial and vivid.

 Creating Character/ Emma Henderson Without character, there is no story.
 This workshop will explore different ways of creating character, using objects, dialogue and action.
-There will be examples.
-There will be discussion.
-But the emphasis will be on participants producing their own, short pieces of fiction in response to three, connected, practical writing activities.
+There will be examples and discussion.
+Yet the emphasis will be on participants producing their own, short pieces of fiction in response to three, connected, practical writing activities.

 Moments /Courttia Newland Novels often contain journeys of epiphanies, and short stories intense moments of change.
-These workshops will focus on helping writers to find these moments in their own lives and recreate them on the page.
+This workshop will focus on helping writers to find these moments in their own lives and recreate them on the page.
 Exercises will be used to explore personal theme, develop character and map plot.
 Writers should attend with a sense of exploration and the urge to write!